kitttn/temptest/Quick-Start-Guide.md

 <br>
 ###SECTION 5.
 Configure the AP

-In this section, you will prepare the Jetson TK1 Application Processor (AP), and build the [Greybus kernel modules](https://github.com/projectara/greybus) (greybus, gb-phy, and gb-es1) for the Linux kernel running on that AP.
+In this section, you will flash the Jetson TK1 Application Processor (AP) with a prebuilt Android image, boot it, and load the [Greybus](https://github.com/projectara/greybus) kernel modules for the Linux kernel, using the Jetson serial console.

-Project Ara provides a [pre-built Android image](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform) for the Jetson TK1 development board.
+Download and flash the pre-built Android image by following the instructions [on this page](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform).

 With this image flashed to your Jetson TK1, ready-to-use Greybus kernel modules are available in the /lib/modules directory.

 **DO NOT CONNECT THE BDB TO THE AP VIA USB UNTIL INSTRUCTED.**

-Use May 15-era Jetson build.
-Kernel modules to load on Jetson:
-* greybus.ko
-* gb-phy.ko
-* gb-es1.ko

-1. Have everything connected (JTAG to APB1, JTAG to APB2) but **DO NOT CONNECT THE AP TO THE BDB VIA USB**
-2. Reboot the AP.
+1. Reboot the AP.
 If the AP's console is unresponsive, reset the AP to force a reboot.
-3. On the Jetson serial console Load the required kernel modules on the Jetson:
+2. On the Jetson serial console Load the required kernel modules:
 ```
 su
 cd /lib/modules`